Code-Institute-Submissions/jcurran1289-COVID-SITE-jc-pp2_NovResub/README.md

  ***

 ## UX
 The purpose of this site is to allow users find information about a particular country and their COVID numbers.
-The statistics and inforamtion are front and center of the with nothing else on the page to not distract the user. i used an simplistic all white website to enrsure no distractions from the numebers.
+The statistics and inforamtion are front and center of the with nothing else on the page to not distract the user. i used a simplistic all white website to ensure no distractions from the data displayed.

 ### User Stories
-The website is for users to find out more information on how COVID has effected each country around the worlds.
+The website is for users to find out more information on how COVID has effected each country around the world.
 As a user:
 -I want search for a country and find out the total cases and total deaths the country has to reported to date -I want to see a timeline of the cases per country
 -I want to see where exactly the country is on a map

 As the owner of the website:
--I want users to be able to quickly search for a country and find out information about how COVID effected the country -I want to utilise an API to provide up to date information to my users.
+-I want users to be able to quickly search for a country and find out information about how COVID effected the country.
+-I want to provide the user with informative data in a simplistic layout.
+-I want to utilise an API to provide up to date information to my users.
 -I want to utilise an API to provide a map showing where the country is in the world.